Church, Poverty, Social action

 Photo by MART PRODUCTION on Pexels.com A few years ago, I was on the south bank in London, near Waterloo station, and I got talking with a homeless man called Richard who had approached me asking for money.
 He was in a bad state.
-As we spoke, he rolled up his sleeves and then his… Continue reading If churches don’t help people with their spiritual needs, then who will?
+As we spoke, he rolled up his sleeves and trousers to… Continue reading If churches don’t help people with their spiritual needs, then who will?

 “Compelling, controversial & convincing…my vote for Christian book of the year”